 The throttle lever is located on the right hand side of the handlebar.
-Pushing the lever forward increases engine speed.
+Squeezing the lever towards the handlebar grip increases engine speed.
 When released, spring pressure returns the lever to the idle position.
 Always check that the throttle lever returns normally before starting the engine.
 In addition, there must be adequate throttle cable play.
-Refer to the MAINTENANCE AND ADJUSTMENTS chapter for the throttle cable adjustment procedure.
+Refer to the MAINTENANCE AND ADJUST-MENTS chapter for the throttle cable adjustment procedure.